rouanw/rouanw.github.io/posts/2021-02-03-work-somewhere-inclusive.md

 Here's where I think things get really interesting.
 At its core, empathy is an act of **imagination**.
 To truly understand someone, you need to put yourself in their shoes and see the world like they do.
 It's easy to leap from here to the general value of imagination in the workplace – imaginative thinkers are better problem solvers, more creative, more resourceful.

-But I think this extends to writing code too:
+But this extends to writing code too:
 - Writing software is in many ways creating something out of nothing and for that you need a bit of imagination to understand what it is you're trying to create
 - Debugging software requires the ability to imagine what's happening in the computer's memory
 - Software design is often about creating useful abstractions.
 These act as metaphors for a system and you need to use your imagination to create them and understand them.